-While related disability-centered approaches aim to support disabled people in generating `good' data for training systems~\cite{hong2022blind,goodman2021toward}, our study looked at the opposite side of this issue.
+While related disability-centered approaches aim to support people with disabilities in generating ``good'' data for training systems \cite{hong2022blind,goodman2021toward}, our study examined the opposite side of this issue.
 We intentionally curated a disability dataset such that it targets important but understudied cases (i.e., product images with quality issues), thus aiming to interrogate cases that are central to BLV people's lived experiences but often set aside in research (i.e., labeled as others \cite{brady2013visual}, excluded in analysis \cite{gurari2020captioning}, or treated as a direction for future work \cite{chang2024worldscribe}).
-Rather than placing the burden on BLV users to consistently capture `high-quality' photos required for successful object recognition or training, we argue that future datasets should treat image quality variability as a central design consideration, in contrast to existing datasets that overwhelmingly focus on high-quality images (e.g., ImageNet~\cite{deng2009imagenet} and MSCOCO~\cite{lin2015microsoft, chen2015microsoft}) that VLMs are optimized on.
-Including representative quality variations that reflect the real-world conditions under which BLV people capture images can help us develop VLMs that are more resistant to real-world image quality variations from the start, rather than needing to fix them in post-training.
+Rather than placing the burden on BLV users to consistently capture ``high-quality'' photos required for successful object recognition or training, future datasets should treat image quality variability as a central design consideration, in contrast to existing datasets that overwhelmingly focus on high-quality images (e.g., ImageNet \cite{deng2009imagenet} and MS COCO \cite{lin2014microsoft, chen2015microsoft}) that VLMs are optimized on.
+Including representative quality variations that reflect the real-world conditions under which BLV people capture images can help us develop VLMs that are more resistant to such variations from the start, rather than needing to fix them in post-training.